MOORE404/UON-Dissertation/README.md

 ## Project Overview

-[Provide a 2–3 sentence summary of your project here.
-For example:]

 This project explores bridging the gap between virtual and real-world experiences by improving our knowledge of HCI and human factors with VR.